lkshirahatti/DevicePhysics/notes.md

 Note: Click the link above to view the animation.

-### Table 4.3 | Impurity Ionization Energies in Silicon and Germanium
+### Impurity Ionization Energies in Silicon and Germanium

 | **Impurity**   | **Ionization Energy (eV)** |            |
 |----------------|----------------------------|------------|